|Esta Página en Español|

 As the number of known COVID-19-related deaths rise to 109 in Virginia, the Capital Area Immigrants’ Rights (CAIR) Coalition, the National Immigration Project of the National Lawyers Guild (NIPNLG) and the Legal Aid Justice Center (LAJC) are suing ICE on behalf of nine individuals detained in facilities around the Commonwealth.

 The lawsuit is one of many filed around the country demanding that detained immigrants be released because of the coronavirus pandemic.
-Earlier this month, CAIR Coalition and NIPNLG filed a similar lawsuit in Maryland.
+Earlier this month, CAIR Coalition and NIPNLG filed a similar lawsuit in Maryland along with the ACLU.
 NIPNLG and other groups have also filed similar litigation in Louisiana, along with CCR and other partners.
 These matters are of the utmost urgency given that many in ICE custody now face significant risks to their lives and safety.

 “Immigration detention should not be a death sentence,” said Adina Appelbaum, Program Director of the Immigration Impact Lab at CAIR Coalition.
 “Our clients fear for their lives because they have medical conditions that make them especially vulnerable to serious illness or death if they’re infected.
 This violates their constitutional right to safety while in government custody.
 There is no other option — they need to be released immediately.”

 “ICE’s needless detention of immigrants has always been cruel and excessive, but today, it also recklessly endangers their lives,” said Sirine Shebaya, Executive Director of NIPNLG.
 “The government is aware of the risk and yet has refused to release those who are detained, despite the virtual consensus among public health experts – including those working for the Department of Homeland Security – that release is necessary under current circumstances.
 Keeping high-risk individuals detained under these circumstances is nothing short of a death sentence.”